-Would you prefer to schedule your appointment by telephone?
-If so, wait for the letter from the RIVM to arrive and call the phone number provided (NL and EN).
+- You can also schedule your appointment by telephone.
+The national phone service can be reached at 0800 - 7070.
 Please have your Citizen Service Number (BSN) ready.
 The operator will ask you a few questions and schedule two appointments for you.
 This is because the vaccination consists of two injections.

+You can find our locations all over the city.
 All vaccination sites are easily accessible, even with a wheelchair or walker.
 Wheelchairs are available for you to use.
-The locations have indoor waiting areas with plenty of space.

-Please take these with you to the appointment:
+Please take these with you when you come

 - Your ID card or passport*

 - Clothing that allows easy access to your upper arm.

 You can bring someone to the appointment to help you.